LoyaltyGM/holasui-website/README.md

 ## Introduction

 HolaSui is a platform for builders that allows the creation of gamification experiences on the Sui blockchain using our tools and services, thereby boosting community interest and engagement.

 ## Features

-This website allows users to interact [`holasui-contract`](https://github.com/LoyaltyGM/holasui-contract).
+This website allows users to interact with [`holasui-contract`](https://github.com/LoyaltyGM/holasui-contract).
 It provides a user-friendly interface for interacting with the smart contract functionalities.

 ## Getting Started

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).